James Graham, 1st Marquess of Montrose

 James Graham, 1st Marquess of Montrose (1612 – 21 May 1650) was a Scottish nobleman, poet, soldier and later viceroy and captain general of Scotland.
 Montrose initially joined the Covenanters in the Wars of the Three Kingdoms, but subsequently supported King Charles I as the English Civil War developed.
 From 1644 to 1646, and again in 1650, he fought in the civil war in Scotland on behalf of the King.
 He is referred to as the Great Montrose.

 Following his defeat and capture at the Battle of Carbisdale, Montrose was tried by the Scottish Parliament and sentenced to death by hanging, followed by beheading and quartering.
-After the Restoration, Charles II paid £802 sterling for a lavish funeral in 1661, when Montrose's reputation changed from traitor or martyr to a romantic hero and subject of works by Walter Scott and John Buchan.
+After the Restoration, Charles II paid £802 sterling for a lavish funeral in 1661.
+Montrose's reputation later changed from traitor or martyr to a romantic hero and subject of works by Walter Scott and John Buchan.
 His spectacular victories, which took his opponents by surprise, are remembered in military history for their tactical brilliance.

 Background and family

 James Graham, Chief of Clan Graham, was the youngest of six children and the only son of John Graham, 4th Earl of Montrose, and Lady Margaret Ruthven.
 The exact date and place of his birth are unknown, but it was probably in mid-October.
 His maternal grandparents were William Ruthven, 1st Earl of Gowrie, and Dorothea Stewart, a daughter of Henry Stewart, 1st Lord Methven and his second wife Janet Stewart, daughter of John Stewart, 2nd Earl of Atholl.

 Montrose studied at age twelve at the college of Glasgow under William Forrett who later tutored his sons.
 At Glasgow, he read Xenophon and Seneca, and Tasso in translation.
-In the words of biographer John Buchan, his favourite book was a "splendid folio of the first edition" of History of the World by Walter Raleigh.
+In the words of biographer John Buchan, his favourite book was a "splendid folio of the first edition" of The History of the World by Walter Raleigh.
 Montrose became 5th Earl of Montrose by his father's death in 1626.
 He was then educated at Saint Salvator's College at the University of St Andrews.

 At the age of seventeen, he married Magdalene Carnegie, who was the youngest of six daughters of David Carnegie (afterwards Earl of Southesk).
 They were parents of four sons, among them James Graham, 2nd Marquess of Montrose.

 Montrose traveled extensively in Europe through France, Italy and the German principalities.
 He had a famous love-affair with Princess Louise Hollandine, daughter of the Elector Palatine and sister of Prince Rupert of the Rhine.